OpenCL: OpenCL 3.0

 The OpenCL 3.0 specification was released on September 30, 2020, after being in preview since April 2020.
 OpenCL 1.2 functionality has become a mandatory baseline, while all OpenCL 2.x and OpenCL 3.0 features were made optional.
 The specification retains the OpenCL C language and deprecates the OpenCL C++ Kernel Language, replacing it with the C++ for OpenCL language based on a Clang/LLVM compiler which implements a subset of C++17 and SPIR-V intermediate code.

 Version 3.0.7 of C++ for OpenCL with some Khronos openCL extensions were presented at IWOCL 21.
 Actual is 3.0.11 with some new extensions and corrections.

 NVIDIA, working closely with the Khronos OpenCL Working Group, improved Vulkan Interop with semaphores and memory sharing.
+Last minor update was 3.0.14 with bugfix and a new extension for multiple devices.

 Roadmap

 When releasing OpenCL 2.2, the Khronos Group announced that OpenCL would converge where possible with Vulkan to enable OpenCL software deployment flexibility over both APIs.
 This has been now demonstrated by Adobe's Premiere Rush using the clspv open source compiler to compile significant amounts of OpenCL C kernel code to run on a Vulkan runtime for deployment on Android.
 OpenCL has a forward looking roadmap independent of Vulkan, with 'OpenCL Next' under development and targeting release in 2020.
 OpenCL Next may integrate extensions such as Vulkan / OpenCL Interop, Scratch-Pad Memory Management, Extended Subgroups, SPIR-V 1.4 ingestion and SPIR-V Extended debug info.
-OpenCL is also considering Vulkan-like loader and layers and a ‘Flexible Profile’ for deployment flexibility on multiple accelerator types.
+OpenCL is also considering Vulkan-like loader and layers and a "flexible profile" for deployment flexibility on multiple accelerator types.